ereynrs/ereynrs.github.io/_drafts/data-quality-framework.md

 ### Insights
 * **The Option 2-A mixes validation issues and domain modeling.**
-* **Instead, the option 2-B is aligned with the semantics of RDF blank nodes, and simultaneously, it allows to easily recognize suspicious entities.**
+* **Instead, the Option 2-B is aligned with the semantics of RDF blank nodes, and simultaneously, it allows to easily recognize suspicious entities.**

 ## Resources
 1. https://www.stardog.com/platform/features/data-quality-shacl/